 Last week, a number of our Premier and Development sports teams competed in regional or national tournaments throughout New Zealand.
 In summary, our teams performed as follows:

-- Fencing – 2nd in the Foils and 5th and 6th respectively in the Team Sabre at the New Zealand Secondary Schools Championships
+- Fencing – winners of the Team Sabre at the New Zealand Secondary Schools Championships

-- Junior Premier Basketball – winners of the National Zone 1 Tournament
+- Junior Basketball – winners of the National Zone 1 Tournament

-- Premier Badminton – 2nd at the New Zealand Secondary Schools Championships
+- Premier Badminton – winners of the New Zealand Secondary Schools Championships (pictured above)

 - Premier Basketball – 3rd at the National Qualifying Tournament